system-ui/theme-ui/packages/theme-ui/README.md

 ## `jsx` pragma

-To use the `css` utility more seamlessly, use the custom `jsx` pragma, which will automatically convert Theme UI `css` prop values without the need for the `css` utility.
+To use values from the `theme` object without importing the `css` utility, use the custom `jsx` pragma, which will automatically convert Theme UI `css` prop values.

 ```jsx
 /** @jsx jsx */